materialsinnovation/pymks/README.md

 ## PyMKS

-The PyMKS framework is an object oriented set of tools and examples written in Python that provides high level access to the MKS method for rapid analysis of microstructure-property relationships.
-A description of how to use PyMKS is outlined below and example cases can be found [in the examples section](EXAMPLES.html).
+The PyMKS framework is an object oriented set of tools and examples written in Python that provide high level access to the MKS framework for rapid creation and analysis of structure-property-processing relationships.
+A short intoduction of how to use PyMKS is outlined below and example cases can be found
+[in the examples section](EXAMPLES.html).
 Both code and example contributions are welcome.

 ## Mailing List